anolilab/resume/README.md

     printing the résumé locally using Chrome will provide the most consistent result.
 -   Or you can use the `pnpm run build:pdf"` command, but before you can use this command you need to call `pnpm run build`
+-   To check the build résumé, call `pnpm run serve`

 ## Generating an résumé on netlify